You can download a “spec sheet” listing all our beautiful table designs with color choices, dimensions, and prices at the bottom of this page.

 Carolina Game Tables are built with a frame of solid Indonesian mahogany.
 This particular variety of the wood is plantation grown and government monitored to insure it’s never over harvested or becomes endangered.
 The legs, side rails, and all major supports of the table are made of this strong, solid wood.

 The table top is strong and super engineered.
-Allow us to geek out a bit… The interior of the table top contains plywood and Medium Density Fibreboard (MDF) layers inside an aluminum frame.
-The top side exterior is covered in a mahogany veneer to match the rest of your table.
+Allow us to geek out a bit… The outer edge of the top is the same hardwood as the rest of the table for additional support surrounding a honeycomb filler providing both strength and weight reduction.
+All of this is covered in a mahogany veneer matching the rest of your table.
 The underside of your table top has fabric lining the edges—to protect the wood it covers—and a fabric-covered lip to fit inside the play area to secure it.
-The middle of the underside is finished with mahogany veneer.
+The middle of the underside is finished with the same mahogany veneer.
 (You can take the top of the Coffee Game Table and flip it over on an ottoman for a second play area!
 Just be gentle.
 The underside was not meant for rolling dice and may dent over time.
 We just think it’s cool our customers thought of this.)

 The reason for this construction, as opposed to mahogany slabs, is twofold.
 First, it makes the top lighter than if it were solid hardwood so it’s easier to pick up and move.

 Second and more importantly, hardwoods will expand and contract based on humidity conditions, especially when one dimension of the wood is notably thinner than the others (such as the thickness of the table top compared to its length and width).
 This issue could potentially result in the top no longer syncing up with the rest of the table.
-A veneer covered MDF/plywood/aluminum piece, on the other hand, has no such problem and isn’t affected as much by variances in humidity.
+Using the hardwood only on the outer edge with a matching veneer over the honeycomb construction avoids much of the issues caused by variances in humidity.

-Two Piece Table Top Design for Tablezilla, Streamer, and (optional) Dining Game Tables.
+Two Piece Table Top Design for Tablezilla, Streamer, Banquet, and (optional) Dining Game Tables.
 The two piece construction is necessary on these larger tables to make it easier to maneuver.
-The two sturdy pieces meet in a layered seam to keep crumbs from your play area and to provide stability.
+The two sturdy pieces overlap by one inch in a layered seam to keep crumbs from your play area and to provide stability.
 You still want to watch out for spills, though!